 Tip 3: Start your day with prayer.

 Start the day by praying for your home/homeschool.
-Also remind your children to pray each morning.
-Or, you could start your homeschool with prayer all together.
+Also, remind your children to pray each morning.
+Or, you could start your homeschool with prayer altogether.

 Tip 4: Accentuate the positive

 If my children just can’t seem to get along, I have them write down what they like about each of their siblings.
 We often have them pick out 5 admirable qualities in each of their siblings, and write them on a piece of paper.
 Then they read them aloud.
 It works wonders!

 I read in Karen Andreola’s book, A Charlotte Mason Companion, that “Brothers and Sister are comrades and shall not be permitted to give constant critic.”
 In other words, brothers and sisters should not be picking out each other’s flaws.
 Instead, they should be encouraging one another.
 That has stuck with me.

 Every time my children start to argue, I gently remind them that they are comrades.
 They are supposed to love and support one another.
 They are supposed to have each other’s backs.